 “I Am Hamlet” Project

-DSF is in the planning stages of an exciting community-wide discussion of Shakespeare’s most famous play.
+This April, DSF will launch an exciting community-wide exploration of Shakespeare’s most famous play.
 We’re calling it the “I Am Hamlet” Project and it will lead up to our summer 2014 production of Hamlet.

 The director (David Stradley) and lead actor (Griffin Stanton-Ameisen) of DSF’s summer 2014 production of Hamlet will visit classrooms in Delaware high schools.
 Students will get to join with Stanton-Ameisen in readings of key scenes from the play and Stradley will lead a discussion exploring how the students connect with the characters and themes of the play.

 Similar to the classroom workshops, Stradley and Stanton-Ameisen will visit two area retirement homes to read and discuss portions of Hamlet with Delaware seniors.

 Area high school and college students will be asked to write a 500-word essay detailing how they personally connect to the character of Hamlet, referencing a specific selection from the play.
 Click here for Essay Contest Prompt.
 Essays due May 3, 2014.
 Winners receive a $250 scholarship courtesy of Prestwick House.